bjompen/bjompen.github.io/posts/secretmanagement.md

 So I have two out of my three wishes done and figured out.

-A couple of things to note now is that we will always have a Default vault, and it is possible to have the same secret name in multiple vaults, so:
+Worth noting is that we will always have a Default vault, and it is possible to have the same secret name in multiple vaults, so:

-### All commands run without the parameter '-Vault' set will be placed or read in your default Vault
+*All commands run without the parameter '-Vault' set will be placed or read in your default Vault*

 ```PowerShell
 PS> Get-SecretInfo